IvanRamosDataTech/MarketStocksTracker/configs/project setup.md

 > poetry install

 updater scripts helps to keep up with last changes from portfolio, gets a snapshot of last portfolio positions and bulks it into Postgresql database.
-To run this scrip, simply type
+To run this scrip, simply type (inside marketstockstracker/tracker-poetry-src/tracker_poetry)
 > poetry run python updater.py

 If you need an additional library, all you have to do is run next command (inside )